ml-and-ds-papers-on-the-go/andre-ye.github.io/english/chapter_3.md

 ```

 A possible paraphrase (written by me):
-> Gunn observes that audiences have embraced the character of a normal but prodigous child, mistreated by guardians who fails to recognize his talent, played by Harry Potter.
-This figure, Gunn points out, is very similar to the one in Cinderella.
+> Gunn observes that audiences have embraced the character of a normal but prodigous child, mistreated by guardians who fail to recognize his talent, played by Harry Potter.
+This figure, Gunn points out, is very Cinderella-esque.
 This embodiment has made millions of young Harry Potter readers adamant in their potential for success, despite perhaps unimportant parents.

-Why paraphrase at all?
+*Why paraphrase at all?*
 - Academics that write for their peers use technical jargon; paraphrasing can act as a translator.
 - Paraphrasing helps you understand the text better; **it cuts to the ideas and not just the language**.